Rear end shunts – who is at fault?

 It would be easy to assume if your vehicle is shunted from the rear by another vehicle that you will automatically win your personal injury case and receive compensation for your injuries and other losses.

-However, as with all personal injury cases, the burden of proving fault lies with the individual pursuing the claim who must prove how the accident occurred and how the other driver is at fault.
+However, as with all personal injury cases, the burden of proving fault lies with the individual pursuing the claim who must prove how the accident occurred and why the other driver is at fault.

 Cases which initially appear straightforward can become more complex when detailed facts emerge.